City of Portland Office Renovation

 Considered an architectural jewel, the municipal services building of Portland, Oregon was embarking on an ambitious two-and-a-half-year renovation.

-Charged with protecting the architectural details in every space – from floor to ceiling – the Suddath® team had to be thoughtful and purposeful when considering each move plan.
+Charged with protecting the architectural details in every space – from floor to ceiling – the Suddath® team had to be thoughtful and purposeful when considering each office move plan.
 The project stakeholders were not only city officials, architects and historic preservationists, but the deeply invested Portland citizens as well.

 The Portlandia building, listed on the National Register of Historic Places, had several requirements in order to quickly, delicately and efficiently move its over 1,300 occupants from 11 different departments into three different downtown locations.